vitercik/ml4do/README.md

 ## Course activities

-- **[Lectures](calendar.md):** The course will include lectures which cover key technical tools used to develop and analyze machine learning approaches to algorithm design.
-These include introductions to the supervised learning model, integer programming and SAT solvers, graph neural networks, Markov decision processes, reinforcement learning, and theoretical machine learning.
+- **[Lectures](calendar.md):** The course will include lectures which cover key technical tools used to develop and analyze machine learning approaches to discrete optimization.
 - **[Homework](homework.md):** There will be three homeworks that include both applied coding problems (in Python) and theoretical exercises.
 - **[Project](project.md):** Students will complete a course project, in a group or individually.